 Contributed by Azure Acres clinical team member Kathryn Taylor, MA, LPC/MHSP.

-Marijuana is a heavily abused addictive substance that is used by many teens and young adults, mainly due to its easy access compared to other controlled substances.
+A few marijuana facts are that it is a heavily abused addictive substance that is used by many teens and young adults, mainly due to its easy access compared to other controlled substances.
 It comes from the plant genus cannabis and is often consumed through smoking or adding it to food or drinks.
 Marijuana use has seen a sharp increase in recent decades, particularly since the 1960s.

 Parents often worry about marijuana use in their teens or young adults.
 While this drug has become more widely accepted, marijuana is still illegal in many places and the abuse of marijuana can lead to cognitive deficiencies that can alter a person’s life and way of living.
 Being informed about this substance and the ways to battle it is the best weapon in overcoming addiction for any family member.